savelyev-an/teleport/rfd/0079-oidc-joining.md

 7. The user's [configured Common Expression Language rule](#configuration) for the token will be evaluated against the claims, to ensure that the token is allowed to register with the Teleport cluster.
 8. Certificates will be generated for the client.
 The generated certificates will be non-renewable, as the client will proceed through the same steps to generate new certificates.
 This prevents exfiltratred credentials being used to repeatedly generate more credentials, maintaining access to the system.

+We will re-use `go-jose@v2` for validation of JWTs, since this library is already in use within Teleport.

 #### Caching JWKs

 Special attention should be given to the logic around caching the JWKs.